-Government supporters rally in Hong Kong to seek end to violence
+Thousands in pro-police rally as Hong Kong braces for another mass protest

-HONG KONG (Reuters) - Thousands gathered in Hong Kong on Sunday for a pro-government rally to call for an end to violence, after a wave of protests against an extradition bill triggered clashes between police and activists and plunged the city into crisis.
+HONG KONG (Reuters) - Tens of thousands gathered in Hong Kong on Saturday to voice support for the police and call for an end to violence, after a wave of protests against an extradition bill triggered clashes between police and activists and plunged the city into crisis.

-The rally comes a day ahead of yet another mass protest planned against the government and its handling of the now-suspended extradition bill that would have allowed people in Hong Kong to be sent to mainland China for trial.
+The rally, called “Safeguard Hong Kong”, comes a day ahead of another mass protest planned against the government and its handling of the now-suspended extradition bill that would have allowed people in Hong Kong to be sent to mainland China for trial.

+Police have called for calm ahead of Sunday’s protest, where security is expected to be tight.
+Authorities have removed metal barriers - which activists have used to block roads during previous demonstrations - from areas around the march route.

-Hong Kong’s embattled leader, Carrie Lam, has apologized for the turmoil the bill has caused and declared it “dead”, although opponents say nothing short of its full withdrawal will do.
+Hong Kong’s embattled leader, Carrie Lam, has apologised for the turmoil the extradition bill has caused and declared it “dead”, although opponents say nothing short of its full withdrawal will do.

-Demonstrators, mostly middle-aged or older, braved heavy rain and thunderstorms to gather at the city’s Tamar Park, next to the Legislative Council which protesters stormed and raided on July 1 - the 22nd anniversary of Hong Kong’s handover from British to Chinese rule.
+Demonstrators, mostly middle-aged or older and dressed in white, braved heavy rain and thunderstorms to gather at the city’s Tamar Park, next to the Legislative Council which protesters stormed and raided on July 1 - the 22nd anniversary of Hong Kong’s handover from British to Chinese rule.

+Some waved Chinese flags as others chanted “Hong Kong Cheer Up” and “Support Hong Kong Police”.

+A fleet of around 12 fishing boats circled Victoria Harbour next to the rally with banners draped over the side of the vessels that read “Put away the combat, fight for Hong Kong” and “Cherish Hong Kong, we’re all in the same boat”.

 “Violence is intolerant.
-We are distressed about our home and we should absolutely stand out to support Hong Kong police, to maintain stability and rule of law in the society,” said Tsol Pui, 85, president of Hong Kong Veterans’ Home.
+We are distressed about our home and we should absolutely stand out to support Hong Kong police, to maintain stability and rule of law in society,” said Tsol Pui, 85, president of Hong Kong Veterans’ Home.

+Echoing that sentiment, Tang King Shing, Hong Kong’s former Commissioner of Police, said: “Police, we support you.
+You should not have suffered from the disaster made by those thugs...
+We Hong Kong people come out to safeguard Hong Kong.”

-Two initially peaceful protests last weekend degenerated into running skirmishes between baton-wielding riot police and activists, resulting in scores of injuries and more than 40 arrests.
+Last weekend two initially peaceful protests degenerated into running skirmishes between baton-wielding riot police and activists, resulting in scores of injuries and more than 40 arrests.

-The fights followed larger outbreaks of violence between police and protesters in central Hong Kong last month, with police forcing back activists with tear gas, rubber bullets and bean-bag rounds.
+Those fights followed larger outbreaks of violence in central Hong Kong last month, when police forced back activists with tear gas, rubber bullets and bean-bag rounds.

 Activists and human rights groups have called for an independent investigation into what they describe as excessive use of force by police.